-Season 2 of Stranger Things: Release Date, Returning and New Cast Members Revealed
+Season 2 Of ‘Stranger Things’: Release Date, Returning and New Cast Members Revealed

 — Anne (@momsfilms) October 16, 2016

-There is going to be a time jump about the second season is going to begin about a year after the event of season 1.
+There is going to be a time jump about the second season is going to begin about a year after the event of Season 1.
 Will Byers will also be upgraded to a main cast member as he was kidnapped during most of the first season.

 Spent my time with the best team!
 This Fall will be crazy. #actorslife #teamplay #actress #newproject pic.twitter.com/b977bInwAm